franroque12/ISR-Dataset-C-VEP-EEG/README.md

 ## Data structure

 In each dataset folder there are several .mat files named Tx.mat.
-Each contains a 4-D array in the format (channels, time, user, block).
-Data was recorded at a sampling rate of 256Hz, and is time-segmented according to the paradigm used in the paper above.
+Each file contains a 4-D array in the format (channels, time samples, user ID, block).
+Data was recorded at a sampling rate of 512Hz, and is time-segmented according to the paradigm used in the paper above.